 Fewer imports mean operators will have re-think certain menu items.

 Also on Trump’s wish list is a renegotiation or termination of NAFTA, a landmark piece of legislation signed in 1994 that gave the U.S. greater access to products from neighboring markets.
 According to a 2015 report issued by the U.S. Department of Agriculture, NAFTA is largely credited with reshaping the American diet, helping propel popular Mexican ingredients (like avocados and seasonal fruits) into the culinary stars they’ve since become.
 Today, Americans consume twice as much fruit (three times as many vegetables) from both Mexico and Canada as they did two decades ago.
 Mexican avocado imports alone are today a nearly $1 billion-per-year business.
 Fast-casual chain Chipotle uses roughly 97,000 pounds of avocados each day.
 An elimination of NAFTA would mean far fewer avocado imports and that would affect more chains than just Chipotle.

 For some producers, the termination of NAFTA would be a disaster.
 Beef producers who raise cattle in Mexico and slaughter in the U.S., for instance, would be forced to move (which would certainly affect the chains they supply to).
 And those who choose to absorb tariffs would likely pass those costs on to consumers.
-For restaurant operators, it’s become increasingly important to stay head of the curve, keeping up-to-date with any potential changes in trade deals.
+For restaurant operators, it’s become increasingly important to stay ahead of the curve, keeping up-to-date with any potential changes in trade deals.